 The Convention’s aim is to prohibit and restrict the use of certain conventional weapons which may be deemed to be excessively injurious or to have indiscriminate effects and to facilitate the main talks on disarmament with a view to putting an end to the production, stockpiling and proliferation of such weapons.

-Belarus complies with the provisions of the Convention and annexed Protocols in full.
-Belarus submits information to the US Secretary-General within the Inhuman Weapon Convention, Protocol II and amended Protocol V to the Convention annually.
+Belarus complies with the provisions of the Convention and annexed Protocols in full and submits information to the US Secretary-General.

 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction (Ottawa Convention) was adopted on 18 September 1997 in Ottawa, Canada.
 Belarus acceded to the Ottawa Convention on 3 September 2003.
 The Convention is of unlimited duration.
 It entered into force for Belarus on 1 March 2004.
 At present, 159 countries are states parties to the Convention.